International-Data-Spaces-Association/ids-specification/model/terminology.md

 ## ParticipantAgent

-A `ParticipantAgent` is a technology system that performs operations on behalf of a `Participant`.
+A `ParticipantAgent` is a technology system that performs operations on behalf of a [Participant](#participant).

 ## IdentityProvider

-An `IdentityProvider` is a trusted technology system that creates, maintains, and manages identity information for a `Participant` and `ParticipantAgents`.
+An `IdentityProvider` is a trusted technology system that creates, maintains, and manages identity information for a [Participant](#participant) and `ParticipantAgents`.

 ## CredentialIssuer

-A `CredentialIssuer` is a trusted technology system that issues verifiable credentials for a `Participant` and `ParticipantAgents`.
+A `CredentialIssuer` is a trusted technology system that issues verifiable credentials for a [Participant](#participant) and `ParticipantAgents`.

 ## Observability, Traceability and Audit Logging